Wood Frog

 The wood frog is a secretive and solitary species that can be difficult to observe after its short breeding season.

-During the summer, wood frogs live along shady ravines, among dead leaves, or along north-facing rock outcroppings and bluffs.
-A study in Warren County showed the wood frog extensively uses forested, rocky ravines that are moist and cool.
+In summer, wood frogs live along shady ravines, among dead leaves, or along north-facing rock outcrops and bluffs.
+They prefer forested, rocky ravines that are moist and cool.
 Wood frogs travel up to 1,300 feet from the nearest breeding sites, and movement within these habitats is mainly at night during or following rainfall.

 This generally northern species is called a “glacial relict” because past glaciations pushed it to the southern part of its range, where it endures in cool locations.